FACTBOX-Four key races in Wisconsin, Minnesota midterm primaries | Politics

 Despite the U.S. Supreme Court's overturning of Roe v.
 Wade, abortion remains legal under state law in Minnesota.
 Jensen recently said he supports abortion rights in cases of rape or incest.
 Jensen, a physician who has cast doubt on the seriousness of COVID-19, will now face Democratic Governor Tim Walz in November.
 Walz is seen as potentially vulnerable.

-MINNESOTA SPECIAL CONGRESSIONAL ELECTION Democrats face an uphill battle to gain the U.S. House of Representatives seat left vacant following the death in February of Republican U.S. Representative Jim Hagedorn.
+MINNESOTA SPECIAL CONGRESSIONAL ELECTION Republican Brad Finstad won an election to fill a U.S. House of Representatives seat for Minnesota left vacant after the death of Republican lawmaker Jim Hagedorn, Edison Research projected.

-Ahead of Tuesday's special election, Republican Brad Finstad, a former agriculture official in the Trump administration, was ahead of Democrat Jeff Ettinger 46% to 38%, according to a public opinion poll conducted in the last week of July by Survey USA.
-Political observers have said the race could be close after Ettinger, a former CEO at Hormel Foods, spent early on television ads making the case that his business experience set him up as a problem solver on run-away food prices.
+Finstad, a former agriculture official in the Trump administration, defeated Democrat Jeff Ettinger, a former CEO of Hormel Foods, to keep Minnesota's 1st Congressional District in Republican hands.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)